The Joker Is Wild: Production

-Sinatra read Art Cohn's book, The Joker Is Wild: The Story of Joe E. Lewis, in the mid-1950s, was immediately taken by the story, and bought the rights to the book after Lewis turned down a reported $150,000 from Metro-Goldwyn-Mayer for the film rights to his story.
-Variety reported in November 1955 that Paramount Pictures would finance what was, for all intents and purposes, an independent feature film that was headed by Lewis and Sinatra, along with director Charles Vidor and author Art Cohn.
-Each of the four partners was paid a reported $400,000, along with 75% of the film's net profits.
-The New York Times reported that Sinatra's share was in the region of $125,000, along with 25% of the film's profits.
+Sinatra read Art Cohn's book The Joker Is Wild: The Story of Joe E. Lewis in the mid-1950s, was immediately taken by the story, and bought the rights to the book after Lewis turned down a reported $150,000 from Metro-Goldwyn-Mayer for the film rights.
+Variety reported in November 1955 that Paramount Pictures would finance an independent feature film that was headed by Lewis and Sinatra, along with director Charles Vidor and author Art Cohn.
+The New York Times reported that Sinatra's share was in the region of $125,000, along with 25-percent of the film's profits.